How do at-home COVID-19 tests work? Here’s what to know.

 Are at-home COVID-19 tests covered by insurance?

-Can you get false results?
+Can someone get false results?

 What’s the difference between at-home tests and in-clinic options?